Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “There can be an uncomfortable sensation associated with not ejaculating after a period of sexual arousal,” Dr. Bajic says.
-“But it’s not something that’s been really researched because it’s not a threat to your health.”
+“But it’s not something that’s been researched because it’s not a threat to your health.”

 Advertisement